TGamesTV/BungeeServerManager/README.md

 startscript|name of the startscript active|should the server be started when the plugin is loaded?
-(Defaults to false) always-stop|also stopps the server if it has not been started by bsa (Defaults to false)
+(Defaults to false) always-stop|also stopps the server if it has not been started by bsa (Defaults to false) execute|Command to be executed on the system permission|Permission for the command

 As many servers can be created as needed.